mkhululincube/react-suspense-tutorial/README.md

 # React Suspense

+Among these features is Suspense for data fetching.
+Suspense is a component that lets your components wait for something to load before rendering, and it does this in a simple and predictable manner.
+This includes images, scripts, or any asynchronous operation like network requests.

 > React suspense is all about delaying loading/fetching of data

 <Suspense> let you use wait for anything including data fetching, images and scripts